 Slaughter House - Tucson, AZ

-Attraction has four haunted houses and areas for the kids.
+Attraction has five haunted houses and areas for the kids.
 It prides itself in being something that will “scare you to your core.”
 The Tucson Screamers’ put together an annual haunted house for charity.
 Previously, the Screamers ran a haunted house known as Phobia.
 The Apocalypse allows you to shoot Zombie’s as you make your way through the attraction.
 Doors open at 7 pm until 10 pm, 11 pm, or midnight.
-Open every Thursday, Friday, and Saturday nights beginning October 5th.
+Open every Thursday, Friday, and Saturday nights beginning October.
+They also classify one of their attractions as extreme so be careful.

 Terror in the Corn - Tucson, AZ

-Terror opens October 5th.
+Terror opens weekends in early October.
 Frightening possibilities await as you enter a Haunted Cornfield.
 Attraction is professionally designed with live actors and scary props.
 Check out the flashlight corn maze and zombie paintball.
 Visit Friday and Saturday nights in October plus more dates being added.
 Doors open around 6:30 pm until midnight.
 Tickets on most nights are $25 including new corn maze and 3D attraction.
+This is part of the Buckelew Farm fall attractions featuring fall festivals, corn maze, pumpkin patch, and Christmas events.

 The Crypt Haunted Attractions - Mesa, AZ